mypreview/GEO-Top-Bar/docs/how-to-generate-space-around-content.md

 ### Usage

-This option offers a basic horizontal range slider that can be moved by dragging the left mouse click to the desired value..
+This option offers a basic horizontal range slider that can be moved by dragging the left mouse click to the desired value.